 Advanced Placement® (AP®) programs offer high school students in the U.S. and Canada the opportunity to study college-level curricula and earn college credits if they achieve high scores on AP exams.

 The Benefits of AP Courses

 Getting a preview of college-level coursework can be both motivating and soothe anxieties about what they can expect after graduating from high school.
-The Equal Opportunity Schools (EOS), a nonprofit education consortium in Seattle, reports additional benefits include:
+Equal Opportunity Schools, a nonprofit education consortium in Seattle, reports key impacts:

 - Students from all races and levels of income are 10-20 percent more likely to complete college if they have ever taken an AP course, regardless of whether or not they took or passed an exam.

 - Students who have taken and passed an exam are 26-34 percent more likely to graduate than their non-AP taking counterparts.

 - Students who have taken AP are 10 percent more likely to complete high school and at least 5-9 percent more likely to complete a bachelor’s degree than their peers.

 - Students who took AP/IB earn 5-8 more college credits and earn college GPA’s 0.15 points higher than their peers.

 Providing Equal Access to Advanced Placement